Amazing Prophecy About the Situation in Israel

 In the Prophet Hosea (3:4-5) there is an amazing prophecy that sheds light on our current situation in which there has been no elected government in Israel for a long time.
-The first elections did not produce a government and neither have the second ones.
+The first elections did not produce a government and neither have the second ones nor the third ones.
 The consensus is that it is a dead end with no resolution in sight.
 This is an unprecedented situation that has never happened before in Israeli politics.

 This situation is described well in the Prophet Hosea: “For the children of Israel shall remain for many days, having neither king, nor minister.”